 If a student must miss a session, how is this handled?

-The Student Handbook states that a student may miss five class meetings per year , but more than one-third of any given course.
+The Student Handbook states that students may not miss more than five (5) class days per academic year, and must attend a minimum of 2/3 of the total classroom hours for each course.
 Beyond this amount, the student must petition the Education Council for an exemption to this policy.

 What time do classes begin?